 BBQ Smokers are traditionally heavy.
 Smokers grills have many parts, large cooking chambers, and bigger models are built out of thick gauge steel, making them durable, rust-resistant, but also heavy.

-These smokers need to include key features to contribute to their portability and ease of carrying.
-We look for features like foldable pieces, weight, and cooking efficiency.
+Key features contribute to portability and ease of carrying.
+We look for features like foldable legs, lightweight components, cooking efficiency, and quality.

-It is important to get a portable smoker with enough capacity to cook food efficiently and fit in your truck or car.
-Smaller smokers have smoker components and produce less heat ( BTUs ).
+It is important to get a smoker with enough capacity to cook food efficiently and fit in your truck or car.

-The last thing to consider is the different fuel types compact smokers can use.
-Each BBQ smoker fuel type has its disadvantages and advantages.
-But which fuel type will work best depends on the kind of meats you smoke, your cooking style, flavor preferences, and where you plan to take your smoker.
+The next factor to consider is the many types of fuel that compact smokers can utilize.
+Each form of BBQ smoker fuel has advantages and cons.
+However, the optimal fuel type will depend on the sort of meats you intend to smoke, your cooking methods, flavor preferences, and where you intend to transport your smoker.

 For example, if you are planning on buying a smoker for outdoor trips and electricity is unavailable, an electric or pellet grill smoker might not be a good choice, but a portable charcoal smoker will work great.

-When shopping for a portable smoker, weight is the most crucial factor to consider.
+When shopping for a compact smoker, weight is the most crucial factor to consider.
 A smoker that weighs 200 or even 100 pounds will be hard to move around and carry.

 Traditional smokers are large and heavy because they are designed to cook large amounts of food, hold multiple cooking grates, plus are built out of heavy materials.